Former Kansas City Chiefs running back Kareem Hunt admits to lying about assault

 The video brought immediate comparisons to the footage of former Ravens running back Ray Rice, who was seen punching out his then-fiancée in an elevator.
 That incident led to a lengthy legal saga, and it culminated in an investigation by Robert Mueller into the NFL's mishandling of it.

-The league eventually hired more staff to conduct such investigations, and announced it would take a more active role in handling similar cases in the future.
+The league eventually hired more staff to conduct such investigations and announced it would take a more active role in handling similar cases in the future.

 The NFL made multiple attempts to obtain the video of Hunt, but the hotel said corporate policy only allowed footage to be given to law enforcement.
 The NFL then contacted Cleveland police, but the department said Saturday it did not pursue the video because it was not a felony-level case.